davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

   (Owen 1985 - Distribution-Free Generalization of the Condorcet Jury Theorem).
   (List & Goodin)

-Explain the ABM and relaxed assumptions.
+Explain the ABM with relaxed assumptions.

 The multiplicative formula for calculating binomial coefficients is more efficient to compute but even here, the analytic approach is limited by an integer size of 53 bits.
 For example, 1000 choose 500 yields approximately 2.7e+299 permutations limiting the calculation of the Condorcet Jury Theorem analytically to just over 1000 voters.